 Know your test dates.

-In years past, the College Board lumped every AP test into a ten-day gauntlet in May.
-In 2021, things are different.
-AP tests this year will be stretched out from May 3rd all the way to June 11th, and each test will have three administration dates.
-Some tests will be administered online, and others you’ll take in person.
-It all depends on your state and school.
-Check with your AP teacher, your counselor, and your school itself to find out when your test will be and how it will be administered.
+The College Board lumps every AP test into a ten-day gauntlet in May.
+Dates and times are listed on the College Board website, and you can double check with your AP teacher, your counselor, and your school itself to confirm when your test will be and how it will be administered.
 Mark your calendar.

 Start prepping and planning early.

-Now that the College Board has cancelled Subject Tests, APs are more useful than ever as a way to distinguish yourself on college applications.
+APs can be a useful way to distinguish yourself on college applications.
 They’re important, so don’t let preparing for them be an afterthought.
 In the months before your AP tests, you should…

 - keep current with your coursework, so you don’t have to scramble to catch up just a few weeks before the tests

-- and try not to load up on future commitments like big family trips or optional projects that might pull you away from your studies or conflict with key deadlines and exams
+- try not to load up on future commitments like extended vacations or optional projects that might pull you away from your studies or conflict with key deadlines and exams

 Planning to supplement AP classwork with private tutoring?
 Start meeting with your tutor at least 2-3 months ahead of your test date.
 Everyone’s needs are different, but students often see benefit from starting with an hour of tutoring each week, then gradually increasing the frequency and duration of sessions as they get closer to the actual tests.
 A tutor can help reinforce the material your teacher is covering, providing detailed feedback on your school assignments.
 They’ll supplement that with additional readings as well as multiple-choice questions and FRQs from previous years’ tests.
 That way, even if your classmates won’t be completely prepared, you will be.